 If you have reason to suspect that your home may be exposing you to asbestos, then proper air testing is crucial to identify the problem and find a solution.
 Prior to air testing, the first step is to conduct limited bulk asbestos sampling, or possibly a full home survey, to identify which building materials contain this potential hazard.
-If asbestos is located, and deemed damaged or friable, then air testing can be performed to determine if fibers are airborne, therefore posing a health threat.
-An official air test will not only identify if there are respirable airborne fibers, but can also determine what type of asbestos is present depending upon the type of air test you have conducted.
+If asbestos is identified, and deemed damaged or friable, then air testing can be performed to determine if fibers are airborne, therefore posing a health threat.

 Types of Asbestos Air Testing

 There are two primary methods used in asbestos air testing: phase-contrast microscopy (PCM) and transmission electron microscopy (TEM).
 Here is a basic rundown of how each of these methods work, and their advantages and disadvantages.